tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/available_acceleration_models.rst

   factory function.

 | **Dependencies**
 | 1.
-Gravity field for body exerting acceleration (see `Gravity field models <https://py.api.tudat.space/en/latest/gravity_field.html>`_ for non-default models).
+Gravity field for body exerting acceleration (see :doc:`Gravity field models <gravity_field>` for non-default models).
 | 2.
 Current state of body exerting acceleration, either from a pre-defined ephemeris model (see
-     `Ephemeris models <https://py.api.tudat.space/en/latest/ephemeris.html>`_) or from the numerical propagation of the translational dynamics of the body exerting the acceleration.
+     :doc:`Ephemeris models <ephemeris>`) or from the numerical propagation of the translational dynamics of the body exerting the acceleration.